-DEBT REPAYMENT - All debts or student liabilities must be paid or completed in order for a student to participate in graduation ceremonies and receive his/her diploma year to be considered for Valedictorian, Salutatorian or Top Ten honors.
+DEBT REPAYMENT - All debts or student liabilities must be paid or completed in order for a student to participate in graduation ceremonies and receive his/her diploma

+SENIOR TRANSFER STUDENT: A senior transfer student must be enrolled and begin school at the beginning of the second semester to graduate from Beal City Public School.
+The student must be enrolled all year to be considered for Valedictorian, Salutatorian or Top Ten honors.
 Furthermore, you must be a full-time student to graduate from Beal City Public School, unless otherwise approved by the Beal City Board of Education.
-Beal City School's administration has the authority to decide who participates in graduation ceremonies.
+Beal City Schools administration has the authority to decide who participates in graduation ceremonies.